How to Use the Nuclear Blast Simulator

 Select a Nuclear Weapon

-Choose from our database of 30+ historical and modern nuclear weapons, ranging from the 15-kiloton Little Boy to the massive 50-megaton Tsar Bomba.
-You can also select "Custom Yield" to input any explosive power.
+Choose from the database of 45+ historical and modern nuclear weapons, ranging from the 15-kiloton Little Boy (Hiroshima) to the 50-megaton Tsar Bomba (largest test ever).
+You can also pick "Custom Yield" to set any explosive power between 1 and 100,000 kilotons.

 Click on the Map

-Click anywhere on the interactive map to set your detonation point.
-The map uses OpenStreetMap data and allows you to zoom in/out and pan to any location worldwide.
+Click anywhere on the interactive world map to set your detonation point.
+Pan and zoom to any location worldwide; the map covers every populated area on Earth.

 View Blast Effects